jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 This was an obvious error, and Ron had confirmed it.
 But sometimes the legacy code may reveal behavior and intent that looks questionable, and it’s not as obvious as the error in `BatchResults`.
 Do not ___fix___ this code, since it may not be broken.
 Many of us don’t have the domain knowledge to make that call within legacy code.
 Remember the old adage: ___That’s not a bug.
 It’s a feature.___ You may ___fix___ something that a customer is depending upon.

 However, we don’t just ignore it either.
 Here’s my recommendation:
-* Create a passing test that demonstrates the questionable behavior, but give it a name that questions that behavior.
+* Create a passing test that demonstrates the questionable behavior but give it a name that questions that behavior.
 For example, if Ron didn’t confirm the `BatchResults` error, I would have created a test with the name: `getPassed_ReturnsIdsAddedViaAddFailedAndAddInterrupted_SHOULD_IT`.
 Adding `SHOULD_IT` change the indicative form of the test name into a question.
 * Create a ticket just that describes the questionable behavior, why you question it, and reference the `SHOULD_IT` test.

 Hopefully the ticket will be assigned to someone who has more domain knowledge than you.
 If the behavior is correct as-is, then the only update needed is to remove `SHOULD_IT` from the test name, and now we have a test that declares that the behavior is correct, even if it might still look a little questionable.